dmidz/tickschart/README.md

 You should be able to browse the provided local address such `http://localhost:5173/` and see the Chart in action.

-The data comes from a unique file of real past 1000 BTC H4 ticks used in loop for the dev ( this why you will see gap at joins ) but it is very easy to plug it to a real API.
+The data comes from a unique file of real past 1000 BTC H4 ticks used in loop for the dev ( this is why you will see gap at joins ) but it is very easy to plug it to a real API.

 ## Usage
-- Before bind to your ticks API, you can download a copy of [this 1000 ticks sample data file](https://github.com/dmidz/tickschart/blob/develop/public/data/ticks_BTC_4h/1684800000000-1000.json) into your local public directory such `~/my-project/public/data/1684800000000-1000.json`
-- Assets ( css & svg icons ) are not part of the published lib ( yet ), you
-  can [download it here](https://github.com/dmidz/tickschart/tree/develop/public/tickschart/assets) to your local public directory
-( and override it in your own css )

 ### Vanilla JS